 Elegant, rich and warm.

-This winter white, wedding photo inspiration offers many opportunities for D.I.Y. details that can translate to any size wedding or holiday gathering.
+This winter white, photo inspiration offers many opportunities for D.I.Y. details that can translate to any size gathering.

 This is a close-up of the beautiful, ribbon wreath above the fireplace.
 Light blue and silvery-gray add warm color to the snowy, bridal white.
 Very nice colors for winter holiday and wedding decor.